Syahrul Yasin Limpo: Political career

-In 2016, Limpo ran for the leadership of Golkar Party but lost to Setya Novanto.
+In 2016, Limpo ran for the leadership of the Golkar Party but lost to Setya Novanto.
 After a 2017 meeting with Imam Muhammad ibn Saud Islamic University rector Sulaiman ibn Abdullah Abalkhail, Limpo helped facilitate the opening of a Saudi-funded university in South Sulawesi.

-In 2017, Limpo oversaw a controversial project in the province to create five artificial islands in order to increase public space at Makassar.
+In 2017, Limpo oversaw a controversial project in the province to create five artificial islands to increase public space at Makassar.
 Opposition came from environmental organizations which filed a lawsuit and local fishermen who attempted to physically block the construction, claiming the project would deplete fish stocks.